paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 Section, act June 20, 1949, ch.
 227, § 4, 63 Stat.
 208, related to education and training of officers and employees.
 See section 4101 et seq. of Title 5, Government Organization and Employees.

 #### Codification
-Section was formerly classified to section 403d of chapter 15 of this title and repealed prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403d of this title](./chapter-015-national-security.md#section-403d) and repealed prior to editorial reclassification and renumbering as this section.

 <a id="section-3505"></a>